-This superb museum and gallery boasts beautifully presented galleries of Top End–centric exhibits.
+This superb museum and art gallery boasts beautifully presented galleries of Top End–centric exhibits.
 The Aboriginal art collection is a highlight, with carvings from the Tiwi Islands, bark paintings from Arnhem Land and dot paintings from the desert.
 An entire room is devoted to Cyclone Tracy, in a display that graphically illustrates life before and after the disaster.
-You can stand in a darkened room and listen to the whirring sound of Tracy at full throttle − a sound you won't forget in a hurry.
+You can listen to the whirring sound of Tracy at full throttle − a sound you won't forget in a hurry.

 The cavernous Maritime Gallery houses an assortment of weird and wonderful crafts from the nearby islands and Indonesia, as well as a pearling lugger and a Vietnamese refugee boat.